Cimagroup/Strong-Euler-Well-Composed/README.md

 # Strong-Euler-Well-Composed

-This repository contained the implementations of the paper entitled **Strong Euler Well-Composedness** by the authors Nicolas Boutry, Rocio Gonzalez-Diaz, Maria-Jose Jimenez and Eduardo Paluzo-Hidalgo.
+This repository contains the implementations of the paper entitled **Strong Euler Well-Composedness** by the authors Nicolas Boutry, Rocio Gonzalez-Diaz, Maria-Jose Jimenez and Eduardo Paluzo-Hidalgo.
 In that paper, a new definition of well-composedness is provided.

 > **Definition** (Strong Euler Well-composedness) An nD cubical complex is Strong Euler well-composed if it has no X-critical cells.